Zvi D. Gellis, PhD. University of Pennsylvania

 Zalaquett, C., & Stens, A. (2006).
 Psychosocial treatments for major depression and dysthymia in older adults: A review of the research literature.
 Journal of Counseling and Development, 84, 192-201.

-« Back to page Chapter 3 Review of the Literature on Depressive Disorders in Older Adults
+« Back to page Chapter 3 Literature Review

 CSWE Gero-Ed Center